vivianchengg/unsw-meme/README.md

 This will start the server on the port in the `src/server.ts` file, using `ts-node`.

-If you get an OSError stating that the address is already in use, you can change the port number in `config.json` to any number from 1024 to 49151.
+If you get an error stating that the address is already in use, you can change the port number in `config.json` to any number from 1024 to 49151.
 Is it likely that another student may be using your original port number.

 Please note: For routes such as `standup/start` and `message/sendlater`, you are not required to account for situations where the server process crashes or restarts while waiting.
 If the server ever restarts while these active "sessions" are ongoing, you can assume they are no longer happening after restart.